zuozhenggh/learning-library/developer-library/microservices-with-converged-db/review-polyglot-code-ha-setup/review-polyglot-code-ha-setup.md

 ## **STEP 1**: Undeploy the Java Helidon MP Inventory Microservice

-1. To undeploy the Inventory Helidon service, open the Cloud Shell and go to the inventory-helidon folder, using the following command.
+1. To undeploy the Inventory Helidon MP service, open the Cloud Shell and go to the inventory-helidon folder, using the following command.

     ```